lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 Now we'll learn how the MCU Manager Library manages the Active and Standby Firmware Images to perform firmware updates.

-# MCU Manager Library for Firmware Updates
+# MCU Manager Library for Firmware Update

 Let's look at the [MCU Manager Library](https://github.com/apache/mynewt-mcumgr) (coded in C) and how it handles firmware updates...